Aviation Maintenance Technician (AVMT)

 Prerequisite: AVMT 101 (may be taken concurrently) and AVMT 102 (may be taken concurrently) and AVMT 103 (may be taken concurrently) and AVMT 104 (may be taken concurrently) and AVMT 105 (may be taken concurrently) and AVMT 106 (may be taken concurrently)

-This course is designed to serve as a gateway between FAA required SOA Aviation Maintenance Technician Program (AMTP) training of General Curriculum material and FAA testing for licensure.
+This course reviews major concepts covered in the General Curriculum which students will be tested on during FAA testing for certification.
 It provides a means by which the student will demonstrate mastery of FAA General Curriculum material before receiving an endorsement for FAA licensure testing.

 Offered: Resident